oat-sa/taohub-articles/forge/Continous-Integration.md

 ### Build Tag

-In order to create the stable release version we also have gather different utilities in\
+In order to create the stable release version, we need to gather different utilities using\
 https://github.com/oat-sa/package-build-tag

 -   Download package-tao from github